renejra/fname/README.md

 cargo run -- data
 ```

-If you run the above with an empty directory, you will see that the file `.keep` was renamed to the same name.
+If you run the above with an empty directory, you will see that the file `.keep` was renamed to the same name (no change).
-In order to actually rename the contents of this directory, or any other you specify
+In order to actually rename the contents, you need to specify at least one of the optional arguments to make a change.

 ## Usage